soundpaint/blog/docs/_posts/2021-05-15-infinitizing-discrete-annulus.md

 This is somewhat ridiculous: Drawing a sketch of what I am writing in this post (including authoring the Java code and compile all equations and derivations) took me, maybe, half an hour of work time or alike.
-In contrast, expanding my sparse notes to this full-blown blog post, including drawing all figures, took me more than a full day of work, and I still see text passages that would deserve more elaboration and explanation and that show up major flaws with respect to consistency in notation especially for unexperienced readers.
+In contrast, expanding my sparse notes and elaborating them into this full-blown blog post, including drawing all figures, took me almost a whole weekend of work, and I still see text passages that would deserve more elaboration and explanation and that show up major flaws with respect to consistency in notation especially for unexperienced readers.
 Maybe I need a secretary with sufficient mathematical background for blowing up my sparse notes to full-blown blog posts and for proof-reading?  🤷

 Note that this article contains maths that you _should_ be familiar with if you have visited an ordinary middle school, or in Germany